V3RSE-RKZA/biolast/README.md

 - [x] unequip command (just for ease of use)
 - [x] durability should affect how much item sells for
 - [ ] add tests that make sure every item is obtainable, whether it be from scavenging channels in raids or as drops from an npc.
+- [ ] change the currency from rubles to something else
+- [ ] commands shouldn't be able to be used while user is `evac`ing

 ### Further down line:
 - [ ] when user votes for the bot on a bot list, they should receive a random item (maybe like 10% weapon, 30% ammo, 60% other stuff)